Max-luo-song/leetcode_plab/README.md

 # leetcode_plab
 some problems from leetcode.
-The name format is the number in leetcode.
+The name format is the number in leetcode and its type.